juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

 val res7: Boolean = true
 ```

-The function is working as expected. `isSorted` recives a list of integers and verifies that the elements of the list are sorted.
+The function is working as expected. `isSorted` receives a list of integers and verifies that the elements of the list are sorted.
 So far, `isSorted` is a **monomorphic function**.
 It can only process lists of integers.
-If I'd to verify if a list of floating point numbers are sorted `List[Double]`, I couldn't use `isSorted` because the Scala compiler would throw an error.
+If I'd like to verify if a list of floating-point numbers is sorted `List[Double]`, I couldn't use `isSorted` because the Scala compiler would throw an error.
 Let's try:

 ```java
 scala> isSorted(List(1.2, 1.5, 1.7))